Climate Application Fields

 Precise and fast control of your gas experiment

 The Gas Supply System is a game changer for TEM catalyst research that integrates all gas control functions into one smooth platform.
-Optimised for gas flow through the Nano-Reactor, the Gas Supply System controls the pressure and flow while the full Gas Supply System (Climate G+) adds dynamic mixing with precise control of gas composition at the sample, allowing for imaging and analysis of catalyst particles reactions at the atomic scale.
+Optimised for gas flow through the Nano-Reactor, the Gas Supply System Light (Climate G) controls the pressure and flow while the full Gas Supply System (Climate G+) adds dynamic mixing with precise control of gas composition at the sample.
+The Gas Supply Systems allow for imaging and analysis of catalyst particles reactions at the atomic scale.